misganab7/bookshop/README.md

 # bookshop
-this is a html, css and js project of a book store
+This is a Bookshop project made with HTML, CSS, JS and PHP using mysql as database.